ShotgunZZ/General_Download_Renamer/PRD.md

 **2. Goals**

-*   Automatically rename files downloaded via the Chrome browser upon completion (or suggest the name beforehand).
+*   Automatically rename files downloaded via the Chrome browser upon completion.
 *   Allow users to define a flexible renaming pattern using placeholders.
 *   Improve the organization of users' download folders.
 *   Provide a simple and intuitive configuration interface.
 *   Operate reliably with minimal user intervention after initial setup.
+*   Provide quick access to enable/disable and configure the extension via a floating icon on web pages.

 **3. Target Audience**